pranav278/Learn_Basics_Go/Go.md

 ```

 In this example, `ptr` is a pointer variable that stores the memory address of `num`.
 The `*ptr` expression gives the value stored at that memory address.
 The output will show the value of `num`, its memory address, the dereferenced value, and the memory address stored in `ptr`.

+## Libraries

+- Standard libraries == Built-in

+- 3rd party libraries == You have to find them and install them

+1. **Standard Libraries (Built-in):**
+   - Standard libraries in a programming language are collections of pre-written functions and modules that come bundled with the language's distribution.
+   - These libraries provide essential functionality and are considered part of the core language features.
+   - Standard libraries are typically well-documented and guaranteed to be available on any system where the programming language is supported.

+   In Go, for example, the standard library includes packages for working with strings, files, networking, cryptography, and more.
+Developers can use these packages without additional installation because they are built into the language.

+2. **Third-Party Libraries:**
+   - Third-party libraries, also known as external or external dependencies, are libraries developed by individuals or organizations outside the official language maintainers.
+   - These libraries are not part of the standard distribution of the language, and users need to find, install, and manage them separately.
+   - Third-party libraries can be discovered and retrieved using package management tools specific to the language.
+In Go, the `go get` command is commonly used to download and install external packages.

+   Examples of third-party libraries in Go include libraries for handling HTTP requests, working with databases, implementing logging, and more.
+These libraries extend the functionality of the language beyond what is provided by the standard library.

+In summary, standard libraries come bundled with the programming language and provide core functionality, while third-party libraries are external packages that developers can choose to include in their projects to leverage additional features and tools.
+The use of third-party libraries allows developers to benefit from the broader ecosystem of software and tools created by the community.